systemdemo/workshop/workshop/SANDBOXING/README.md

 [~] ip address
 ```

-You can check that network is not available by running `ping` from within the namespace:
+You can check that network is not available by running `ping` from within the namespace to try and hit Google's public DNS server:

 ```
 [~] ping -c 1 8.8.8.8